AckerlyXu/heima/articles/azure-resource-manager/best-practices-resource-manager-design-templates.md

 * **Scale units in shared multi-tenant environments.** A template can represent a scale unit for multi-tenant environments.
 In this case, the same infrastructure is used to support all customers.
 The deployments represent a group of resources that deliver a level of capacity for the hosted offering, such as number of users and number of transactions.
 These scale units are increased or decreased as demand requires.

 ### CSV offering injected into customer subscription
 You may want to deploy your software into subscriptions owned by end customers.
-You can use templates to deploy distinct deployments into a customer's Azure account.
+You can use templates to deploy distinct deployments into a customer’s Azure account.

-These deployments use RBAC so you can update and manage the deployment within the customer's account.
+These deployments use RBAC so you can update and manage the deployment within the customer’s account.

 ### Azure Marketplace
-To advertise and sell your offerings through a marketplace, such as Azure Marketplace, you can develop templates to deliver distinct types of deployments that run in a customer's Azure account.
+To advertise and sell your offerings through a marketplace, such as Azure Marketplace, you can develop templates to deliver distinct types of deployments that run in a customer’s Azure account.
 These distinct deployments can be typically described as a t-shirt size (small, medium, large), product/audience type (community, developer, enterprise), or feature type (basic, high availability).
 In some cases, these types allow you to specify certain attributes of the deployment, such as VM type or number of disks.

 ## OSS projects
 Within open source projects, Resource Manager templates enable a community to deploy a solution quickly using proven practices.
 You can store templates in a GitHub repository so the community can revise them over time.
 Users deploy these templates in their own Azure subscriptions.